 Jewish Heritage Fund Grant Criteria

-Applications for Jewish Heritage Fund Grants must be postmarked by January 15th or June 1st.
+Applications for Jewish Heritage Fund Grants must be postmarked by January 15th or June 1st, or the next following business day if those dates fall on Sundays or holidays.
 Awards are issued approximately five months later.

 Priority will be given to large scale, comprehensive projects, such as restoration of copper, or slate roofs and related drainage systems, and exterior masonry walls.
 Consultants’ fees and planning documents will not be funded.
 Projects must meet the Secretary of the Interior’s Standards for the Treatment of Historic Properties.
 Grants to restore stained glass windows will only be considered if the windows are highly significant and severely deteriorated.
 No grant shall exceed half the project cost.